tjdragon/defi-risk/README.md

 Next is to apply the weighted average formula above - that you can adapt according to your risk criteria.

-The risk score for USDC is therefore 3.59%.
+The risk score for this token is therefore 3.59%.
 By risk, this was the allocation of holders: unknown=1,399,484, lowRisk=196,956, highRisk=3,009.

 This approach can be used for all ERC20 tokens on any EVM chain.

 ## How does it relate to DeFi?

-I started to look at applying this to DeFi protocols, such as [Uniswap](https://uniswap.org/), using the positions based on the [NFTs minted](https://opensea.io/collection/uniswap-v3-positions).
-It turns out that for a given pool, the pool risk is more or less equivalent to the tokens risks that constitute that pool.
+When applied to DeFi protocols, such as [Uniswap](https://uniswap.org/), using the positions based on the [NFTs minted](https://opensea.io/collection/uniswap-v3-positions), it turns out that for a given pool, the pool risk is more or less equivalent to the tokens risks that constitute that pool.

 ## Conclusion
-I believe that only a statistical approach to public permission-less DeFi is possible.
-What's your view?
+By utilizing a statistical approach, we can effectively gauge the risk level of a public permission-less DeFi protocol or set of tokens over time.
+This method allows us to establish a metric that can be tracked and monitored, providing valuable insights into the perceived "riskiness" of a given system.
+Of course, it's important to note that each protocol may require a customized approach, and a thorough examination of other potential hazards, including cyber-risks, may also be necessary.

+So, how exactly would one assess DeFi risk?

+A carefully crafted and comprehensive analysis, backed by reliable data and expert insights, is undoubtedly the most effective means of evaluating potential risks and vulnerabilities within the DeFi ecosystem.